 9. Demonstrated interest

 In our selection process, we don’t just want academically qualified students on campus, we also want true-Jumbo-at-heart students who are genuinely excited about joining our community.
 Demonstrated interest is how we get insight into that crucial second part.
 Arguably the best way to demonstrate interest is to understand Tufts… and then articulate that understanding in a compelling way to help us picture you here as a Jumbo.
-It’s great if you can make it to campus for a tour and information session, but don’t sweat it if you’re not able to.
+I encourage you to take advantage of the opportunities available to learn about Tufts—virtual information sessions and tours, our Fall For Tufts virtual open house, our Instagram, and more.
 Our Jumbo talk student blog and JUMBO magazine (insert plug to join our mailing list here) also serve as great direct lines to the student experience.
 Your demonstrated interest homework: when you apply, pour your heart into your Tufts supplement.
 We notice when you are thoughtful and genuine here, and this really helps us identify students who are truly earnest about becoming a Jumbo.

 10. Meets full demonstrated need